vorburger/opendaylight-etcd/README.md

 A cluster of Etcd servers appears as a single logical server to clients like this.
 Details about its internal clustering, Raft implementation etc. are transparent.

-The `EtcdDataStore` implements `DOMStore` and internally uses `DataTree`, just like the `sal-distributed-datastore` (CDS) does.
+The `EtcdDataStore` implements `DOMStore` and internally uses a YANG `DataTree`, just like the `sal-distributed-datastore` (CDS) does.

 On `commit()`, the put/merge/delete writes from `DataTreeModification` / `DataTreeCandidate` are sent to etcd.
-Each `DataTreeCandidateNode`s is stored as an individual sub key/value - without their respective child nodes.
+Each `DataTreeCandidateNode` is stored as an individual sub key/value - without their respective child nodes.
+This allows for fine-grained future updates and deletes.
+Changes from `DataTreeCandidate` are sent atomically to etcd (using `TXN`, not `PUT`).

 The data is stored in a compact binary serialization format (not e.g. XML or JSON).
-Changes from `DataTreeCandidate` are sent atomically to etcd (using `TXN`, not `PUT`).
+The communication from the etcd client in ODL to the etcd server/s is similarly compact binary, not text-based over HTTP.

 We watch etcd, and update our internal `DataTree` as and when we receive change events.
-Changes from watch events to the `DataTree` are applied atomically.
+Changes from watch events are applied atomically to the `DataTree`.

 To guarantee strong consistency, we (remote) check the current revision on etcd, for a every new transaction, and await having received and processed watch events at least up to that current revision.
 This is what blocks reads.